intel-analytics/ipex-llm/ppml/trusted-bigdata/README.md

 ## Before Running Code
 ### 1. Build Docker Images

-**Tip:** if you want to skip building the custom image, you can use our public image `intelanalytics/bigdl-ppml-trusted-bigdata-gramine-reference:latest` for a quick start, which is provided for a demo purpose.
+**Tip:** if you want to skip building the image, you can use our public image `intelanalytics/bigdl-ppml-trusted-bigdata-gramine-reference:latest` for a quick start, which is provided for a demo purpose.
 Do not use it in production.
+All public images are as follows:
+- intelanalytics/bigdl-ppml-trusted-bigdata-gramine-base:2.3.0-SNPSHOT
+- intelanalytics/bigdl-ppml-trusted-bigdata-gramine-reference:latest(16G EPC and log level is error)
+- intelanalytics/bigdl-ppml-trusted-bigdata-gramine-reference-16g:2.3.0-SNAPSHOT
+- intelanalytics/bigdl-ppml-trusted-bigdata-gramine-reference-8g:2.3.0-SNAPSHOT
+- intelanalytics/bigdl-ppml-trusted-bigdata-gramine-reference-16g-all:2.3.0-SNAPSHOT
+- intelanalytics/bigdl-ppml-trusted-bigdata-gramine-reference-8g-all:2.3.0-SNAPSHOT
+`16g` in image names indicate the size of EPC memory.
+There are three log levels: error, debug and all.
+The log level defaults to error and `all` indicate that log level is all. `intelanalytics/bigdl-ppml-trusted-bigdata-gramine-reference:latest` is our recommended default images.
 #### 1.1 Build Bigdata Base Image

 The bigdata base image is a public one that does not contain any secrets.
 You will use the base image to get your own custom image in the following.